 This process will only take a few minutes and will restore the original software that came with your phone.
 Galaxy S10 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort if you have major problems.
 If this doesn’t fix it, consider reaching out to Samsung or your carrier for a replacement phone.

 In closing, here’s what you need to know about what’s coming next.
-The Samsung Galaxy S10 is still only a few months old and on new software.
-Samsung issued a day-one software update, fixed problems with updates in April, May, and June, and we’re expecting at least 1-2 more very important bug-fixing or maintenance updates this summer.
+The Samsung Galaxy S10 is still only six months old and on newish software.
+Samsung issued a day-one software update, fixed problems with updates in June, July, and August, and we’re expecting at least 1-2 more very important bug-fixing or maintenance updates this summer.
 As more people buy one and Samsung gathers info, they’ll rapidly deploy patches to fix any issues.

 Furthermore, Samsung’s One UI running on Android 9 Pie is new too.
 The company is likely fine-tuning that experience, which is on the Galaxy S10 and will slowly make adjustments.
 Combine both the things we just mentioned and your Galaxy S10 experience should only improve moving forward.

-Basically, just know that a few more updates are coming soon, in addition to Android Q later this year.
+Basically, just know that a few more updates are coming soon, in addition to Android 10 and One UI 2.0 later this year.
 For now, drop us a comment below if you’re experiencing any other major issues and we’ll do our best to help, or research a fix for you.
 Otherwise, enjoy everything your phone has to offer.